MA Controlled Substances Registration (MCSR) Research Licenses

 Renewal License: MCSR Research Licenses expire in 12 months and need to be renewed annually.
 In the online system the license can be renewed up to 90 days before the expiration date.
 To renew an individual MCSR Research License for IND-related research, the PI must gather the same items listed above, log into their created account and follow the instructions, upload required attachments, and submit payment for the renewal fee of $150.
 The PI will receive an email renewal notice per their MCSR’s renewal cycle with guidance on renewing the MCSR Research License in the online licensing system.

 Amended License: If a PI starts another drug study with an IND while their license is current, they need to amend their license as soon as possible.
 A license can be amended as many times as needed during the year.
 The license does not need to be amended if the PI starts a non-IND drug study during the license period.
-Instead that non-IND study drug/s can be added to the renewal application when submitted.
+Instead that non-IND study drug/s can be added to the annual renewal application when submitted.
 To amend a license the same process is followed for a new or renewal license except there is no fee to amend the license.

 Summary